We explain what you need to do to ensure you're protected if you're heading abroad, including coronavirus cover.

 Coronavirus: travel insurance policies vary

-This is despite the fact the outlook for travel abroad is unsure at best, with many countries still on a red list – and as we've already seen, plans can change dramatically if coronavirus cases start to spike again.
+It’s worth stressing that many countries are still on the ‘red list’ and as we've already seen, plans can change dramatically if coronavirus cases start to spike again.

-If you dare willing to gamble and book a holiday, you need to be aware of the various requirements in place (for now, at least).
+If you are willing to gamble and book a holiday, you need to be aware of the various requirements in place (for now, at least).

 You could be fined up to £10,000, face jail for up to 10 years or both if you don’t provide accurate details about your travel history or break quarantine rules.